Top 10 Countries to Retire

 Let's stay in Northern Europe, but this time let's go to Sweden.
 The quality of life and the health care system remain solid.
 Its main cities, Stockholm and Gothenburg, have charming green spaces where you can go for a morning jog.
 These include Rosendals Trädgård and the Slottsskogen forest park, respectively.
 It is also a great destination to spend your retirement enjoying winter sports.
 The Riksgränsen ski resort and the Åre complex are ideal for skiing and hiking in the mountains.
 And don't forget the possibility of visiting Sweden by bike, for example along the Göta Canal, which reveals lakes and colorful wooden houses emblematic of the country

 5- New Zealand

-The countries of the North are definitely popular for a happy retirement.
-If there is one destination that we have been hearing more and more about in recent years, it isIceland, which is at the top of this ranking.
-The destination stands out for its good level of health, finances and material well-being.
-With a beautiful and grandiose natural environment, Iceland is also remarkable for its air quality and its emphasis on ecology.
-The glacial Jökulsárlón lagoon, the geysers at Geysir, the western fjords and the whales that live in the waters around Husavik andAkureyri are just some of the things you'll want to see, offering breathtaking expeditions into the great outdoors and contributing greatly to making your retreat a pure moment of happiness
+Northern countries are definitely popular for spending a happy retirement.
+If there's one destination that we've been hearing more and more about for the past few years, it'sIceland, which comes in first place in this ranking.
+The destination stands out for its good health, finances and material well-being.
+With a beautiful and magnificent natural environment, Iceland is also remarkable for its air quality and its emphasis on ecology.
+The glacial lagoon of Jökulsárlón, the geysers at Geysir, the western fjords and the whales that live in the waters around Husavik andAkureyri are just some of the things you want to see, offering rejuvenating expeditions in the fresh air and contributing greatly to a happy retreat